rforzani/23ID/README.md

   Solidity smart contracts deployed on the Sepolia testnet.

 - **Frontend:**
   React & Next.js v15 for a modern, responsive user interface.
+Significant CSS styling and React components were taken from UIverse

 - **Backend:**
   Node.js server managing API calls and business logic.